Salah, Keita, Trezeguet start as Liverpool clash against Aston Villa | Goal.com

 Salah, Keita, Trezeguet start as Liverpool clash against Aston Villa

-Mohamed Salah and Naby Keita have been named in Liverpool starting line-up against Mahmoud Trezeguet’s Aston Villa in Sunday’s Premier League game.
+Mohamed Salah and Naby Keita have been named in Liverpool's starting line-up against Mahmoud Trezeguet’s Aston Villa in Sunday’s Premier League game.

-The Reds are aiming for their fourth victory on the bounce while the Villa Park outfit are looking forward to securing their third victory in the 2020-21 season.
+The Reds are aiming for their fourth victory on the bounce while the Villa Park outfit is looking forward to securing their third victory in the 2020-21 season.

-Salah will be spearheading the Reds’ attack in the absence of his strike partner and Senegal international Sadio Mane, who has tested positive for the coronavirus.
+Salah will be in the Reds attack without forward partner and Senegal international Sadio Mane, who has tested positive for the coronavirus.

 📋 Tonight's team news...— Liverpool FC (@LFC) October 4, 2020